Microscopic Discectomy Stop Back Pain By Microscopic Surgery

 Accurate diagnosis by a specialist is the most important.
 Treatment usually starts with the conservative method such as medicine and physiotherapy.
 If the pain does not go away for a long period of time and become chronic, the patient might need a microscopic surgery in order to relieve pressure on the nerve.
 Bangkok Spine Academy provides holistic care with an international standard from JCI (Joint Commission International), aiming to reduce unnecessary surgery in order to achieve maximum benefits for patients.
 Our goal is to help you get back to doing the things you enjoy by providing you the best treatment available.

-Reference: Dr. Supreecha Kapiya, a neurological/spine surgeon, Bangkok Spine Academy, Bangkok Hospital
+Reference: Dr. Supreecha Kapiya, a neurological/spine surgeon, Spine Center, Bangkok International Hospital

 For more information: Call 1719